‘It was scary the possibility that it could possibly happen’: Wichita family relieved to avoid eviction with new stimulus

 “We still do not know,” added Wilburn.

-“We do not know what it is going to happen with it in the future but for now it is a bigger relief,” Wilburn added.
+“We do not know what is going to happen with it in the future, but for now, it is a bigger relief,” Wilburn added.

-KDOL has released this statement on when the new stimulus checks could hit the bank accounts:
+The Kansas Department of Labor released a statement on when the new stimulus checks could hit the bank accounts:

 President Trump has signed H.R.
 133 into law.
 However, KDOL is still awaiting additional guidance from USDOL regarding the CARES Act unemployment extensions.
 The agency will not be able to issue payments under the new program changes until this guidance has been issued, which may take up to two weeks.
 Continue to monitor our social media for updates.